mono/CppSharp/docs/BuildingLLVM.md

 If the `clone_llvm` step fails, you can try to manually clone LLVM and Clang as explained below.
 You should still run clone_llvm to ensure that you are on the correct revision.

+If using Visual Studio / MSVC, be sure to run the scripts from a [VS Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs).

 ## Cloning from Git

 1. Clone LLVM to `<CppSharp>\deps\llvm`